APS 123 Population and Community Ecology 1

-The unit aims to introduce various key theories and examples central to the ecology of individuals, populations and communities.
-It provides an understanding of how patterns of births and deaths and of species interactions affect the abundance and distribution of species and ultimately biodiversity at local and global scales.
-It provides an insight into the applications of ecological thinking to resource management and global challenges like biodiversity and climate change.
+The unit aims to introduce various key concepts central to the ecology of individuals, populations and communities.
+It provides an understanding of how patterns of births and deaths and of species interactions affect the abundance and distribution of species and ultimately biodiversity.
+It provides an insight into the applications of ecological thinking to resource management, the conservation of biodiversity and climate change.

 By the end of the unit, a candidate will be able to demonstrate a knowledge of the ecology of individuals, populations and communities.
-They will also understand how this ecological knowledge can be applied to the management of the environment and conservation.
+They will also understand how ecological theory can be applied to the management of the environment and conservation.

 DELIVERY METHOD: 16 lectures, 1 field trip, 1/2 day computer session, 1 practical

 ASSESSMENT METHOD: 2 hour, multiple-choice examination